 Areas of Expertise

-Gender Bias, Underserved Populations, Women's Health, Federal and State Relations, Health Law, Healthcare Insurance, Healthcare Policy, Healthcare Reform, Healthcare Regulation, Public Health Infrastructure, State and Local Reform Models, Uninsured, Abortion, Contraception, Reproductive Rights
+Gender Bias, Underserved Populations, Women's Health, Federal and State Relations, Health Law, Healthcare Industry, Healthcare Insurance, Healthcare Policy, Healthcare Providers, Healthcare Reform, Healthcare Regulation, Healthcare Workers, Public Health Infrastructure, State and Local Reform Models, Uninsured, Abortion, Contraception, Maternal Health, Reproductive Rights

 Select Urban Health Activities

 Member, Health Law Committee, Association of the Bar of the City of New York, 2006-2009

 Member Ex-Officio, Health Care Cost Containment Subcommittee, Public Health Committee, New York State Bar Association, 2008-2009

 Magda Schaler-Haynes, Book Review, (reviewing Carol Sanger, About Abortion: Terminating Pregnancy in Twenty-First-Century America) 43 J HEALTH POLIT POLICY LAW 6 (2018).